 You can invoke that same sense of fear in your prospects by including the idea of “scarcity.”
 It’s known as an “impending event” close.
-We all want to feel included in exclusive events and we assign more value to things that are scarce.
+We all want to feel included in exclusive events and we assign more value to scarce things.

-That is the primary idea behind diamonds, gold or other precious medals being more valuable in our eyes.
+That is the primary idea behind diamonds, gold, or other precious metals being more valuable in our eyes.
 Here are some ways that you can invoke that fear of missing out in your prospects:

-Buy now while supplies last!
+- Buy now while supplies last!
 We’ve all seen this quite a few times.
-This tactic is usually used for a new, limited-time products (like seasonal milkshakes, promotional game consoles, girl scout cookies, or grab bag assortments) or blow out sales (going out of business sales, end-of-stock sales, etc.)By using “while supplies last” instead of including an end date, you imply that, theoretically, the sale could end tomorrow if demand were high enough and could motivate people to act quicker.
+This tactic is usually used for new, limited-time products (like seasonal milkshakes, promotional game consoles, girl scout cookies, or grab bag assortments) or blow out sales (going out of business sales, end-of-stock sales, etc.)By using “while supplies last” instead of including end date, you imply that, theoretically, the sale could end tomorrow if demand were high enough and could motivate people to act quickly.

 This email is highly effective because of his use of strong words (he uses free three times in this short segment of the email) and the impending decision deadline.

 It is important to note that I got this email for the first time on the day when it was to expire.
 That means that I had about 6 hours to decide if this was something I wanted.